Our adaptive clothing guide & collection

 Inner waistband pulls to enable the wearer to pull them on.

-Poppers applied to the pocket openings so that they sit flat.
+Poppers have been applied to the pocket openings so that they sit flat.

 Pockets with tube access.